 First and foremost, don’t say yes to a device without giving it serious consideration, unless you or a loved one are facing a life-or-death situation.
 Because there is potential for serious harm, talk to your doctor, get a second opinion, and do some research of your own.

 Ask your doctors the following questions:

 - Are there any steps you can take to avoid the device?
 Will a change in diet or exercise lead to ample improvements?
 Will physical therapy help?
 Other medical procedures?

 - Can the device be removed if a problem develops?

 - How long has the recommended device been on the market?
-Don’t assume that new means better.
+Importantly, don’t assume that new means better.
 “New” does mean less time in use, which can lead to outcome results that are not as robust as those for an older device.
 And don’t assume that all devices in a particular category are equally safe and/or effective.

 - Have there been clinical trials for this specific device?
 What do the results show?